top of page

 A: This site is intended for adults 18 and older.
 While the tone may occasionally lean cozy or clever, the subject matter never does.
 I cover real crimes, real victims, and often disturbing material, none of which is suitable for children or teens.
 Age verification is in place to protect younger viewers from content that isn’t just inappropriate, but potentially harmful.

-If you're a student, journalist, or fellow blogger and want to reference a post, just cite The Crime Scene Society and include the URL.
+Yes, with proper credit and boundaries.
+Feel free to share short excerpts with attribution and a direct link back to the original post.
+Please don’t repost full articles, remove my name, or claim it as your own.
+If you're a student, journalist, or fellow blogger wanting to reference a post, just cite The Crime Scene Society and include the URL.
 For anything beyond that (syndication, republication, etc.), contact me directly.

 A: Possibly, but tread carefully.
 You may quote short excerpts of my reviews with clear attribution and a verbal or visual mention of The Crime Scene Society (and a link in the show notes or description).